Process Intensification By Enhanced Heat and Mass Transfer

 Process Intensification (PI) refers to the transformation of a chemical process to make it significantly more efficient in terms of relevant process performance figures (e.g. energy consumption, miniaturization or cost-effectiveness).
-Options for PI include the realization of new reaction routes (using new catalysts), use of innovative solvents, use of alternative forms of energy, novel (e.g. structured) reactor design, integrated processes (e.g. reactive or hybrid separations) etc. This session in particular focuses on the use of novel reaction routes to achieve PI.
+Options for PI include the realization of new reaction routes (using new catalysts), use of innovative solvents, use of alternative forms of energy, novel (e.g. structured) reactor design, integrated processes (e.g. reactive or hybrid separations) etc. This session in particular focuses on the use of novel means of enhancing heat and mass transfer to achieve PI.
 Papers on practical implementations as well as methodological contributions are equally welcome.

 Paper abstracts are public but to access Extended Abstracts, you must first purchase the conference proceedings.

 Log In for instructions on accessing this content.